Pradyuman7/Toast-For-Java/README.md

 Also, here `PrimaryStage` is the stage where the toast message will be attached.
 If you have only one stage then primaryStage is the parameter of the method start of your application.
 [Read more about this here](docs.oracle.com/javase/8/javafx/api/javafx/stage/Stage.html).

+## How to import in Project

+Simply go to release section, download the Java class or just copy paste the source code from here in your Javafx application.